rlynjb/wandrr/_posts/2017-02-08-Venturing-into-a-fullstack-framework-with-Laravel.md

 -----

-# Basic CRUD in Laravel
+# Intro to Create in CRUD

 Below are the resources I used in learning basic CRUD, form handling in Laravel, and AJAX form post.